benbalter/bulk-issue-creator/README.md

     Hey there!
 It looks like it's time to update {{project}}!
     ```
 3. [Create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with `repo` scope.

+### Templating

+Templates (and issue titles) support the [Mustache syntax](https://mustache.github.io/mustache.5.html).

 ### Advanced setup

 * You can customize the source mustache template and CSV path by setting the `TEMPLATE_PATH` and `CSV_PATH` environmental variables.
 * Prefer to post a comment to an existing issue?
 Instead of the `title` column, add an `issue_number` column to your CSV with the issue's number (from the URL or next to the issue title) and pass the `COMMENT=true` environmental variable.
+* You can add a `labels` column to the CSV, with a comma-separated list of labels you'd like added to the issue.

 ### Development status

 Alpha - use at your own risk.